kjanshair/kjanshair.github.io/_posts/aws/2020-9-18-setting-up-aws-managed-remote-access-vpn-vpg-1-2.md

 color: "#F69400"
 ---

-In this first post, we will see how to setup an AWS managed Remote Access VPN using **Virtual Private Gateway** and test connectivity with an EC2.
-We will setup a VPN tunnel through which network traffic flows between the EC2 (remote network) and our local computer (on-premises network) with a *Client VPN software installed*.
-Before we start setting up the VPN connection, Let's see what AWS VPN components are required and what are they to setup a VPN connection and a lab scenario that we will be using through out the setup.
+In this first post, we will see how to set up an AWS managed Remote Access VPN using **Virtual Private Gateway** and test connectivity with an EC2.
+We will set up a VPN tunnel through which network traffic flows between the EC2 (remote network) and our local computer (on-premises network) with a *Client VPN software installed*.
+Before we start setting up the VPN connection, Let's see what AWS VPN components are required and what are they to set up a VPN connection and a lab scenario that we will be using throughout the set up.

 ### AWS VPN Components

-AWS allows access to routers & firewalls *in the form of softwares* through the AWS Management Console and AWS SDKs since we can't have direct access to AWS routers and firewalls.
-We need to setup a number of other AWS resources such as VPC, EC2 to which we want to setup a VPN connection to which we will be doing using Terraform.
-Below are the base VPN components that we must know about before setting up a VPN connection in AWS:
+AWS allows access to routers and firewalls *in the form of software* through the AWS Management Console and AWS SDKs as we cannot have direct access to AWS routers and firewalls.
+We need to set up a few AWS resources, such as a VPC and an EC2 instance, to which we will be setting up the VPN connection.
+Below are the basic VPN components that we must know about before setting up a VPN connection in AWS:

 #### Virtual Private Gateway